ARTS EDUCATION FOR EVERYONE!

 AND START CHOOSING YOUR POEMS TODAY at poetryoutloud.org!

 AmadorArts works closely with Amador County Unifies School District to implement the District Arts Education Plan.
 Together with citizen advocates, AmadorArts and Amador Alliance for Arts Education have helped the school district build more sustainable infrastructure to support PK-12 Arts Education and Arts Integration.
-Standard-based, sequential, and rigorous Arts Education in all five disciplines (Visual, Music, Dance, Theatre, & Media) is required curriculum for all students PK-12.
+Standard-based, sequential, and rigorous Arts Education in all five disciplines (Visual, Music, Dance, Theatre, & Media) is required for all public school students TK-12.

 AmadorArts supports Life Long Arts Learning.